Option players bet on rebound in shares of big banks

-Option traders appear to be betting on a rebound in the shares of big banks whose fortunes have been driven down by growing pessimism over the euro zone's ability to resolve its debt problems.
+Nov 23 Option traders appear to be betting on a rebound in the shares of big banks whose fortunes have been driven down by growing pessimism over the Euro zone's ability to resolve its debt problems.

 "Today's call buying in these stocks seems to be a contrary play and reflect expectations for a rebound in the shares before the December expiration in 23 days," said Frederic Ruffy, options strategist at Web site WhatsTrading.com.

-Bank stocks took a nose-dive on Wednesday on concerns about the European debt crisis and rigorous stress tests of six large U.S. bank announced by the Federal Reserve on Tuesday, analysts said.
-For more, see .
+Bank stocks took a nose-dive on Wednesday on concerns about the European debt crisis and rigorous stress tests unveiled by the Federal Reserve on Tuesday, analysts said.
+For more, see [ID:nN1E7AM0RE].

 "With such fragile sentiment already in place ahead of the long holiday weekend, investors sold indiscriminately in the financial sector, providing opportunities for contrarian option plays across certain banks," said Andrew Wilkinson, chief economic strategist at Miller Tabak and Co in New York.